daemon251/Ultrakill-WeaponVariantBinds/README.md

 # WARNING

 This mod is in development.
 Expect issues.
-Raise an issue on the github project or contact me at discord: daemon8363 if you encounter problems.
+Raise an issue on the github project or contact me at discord preferably through the New Blood discord ultrakill-modding channel at: daemon8363

 This mod may conflict with other mods that add or remove weapons.
-I have attempted to accomodate for these mods, but neither I nor my programming prowess can guarantee compatibility.
+I have attempted to accomodate for these mods.

 # OVERVIEW